 Lets take a look at some of the ideas people came up with in regards to examples that prove this is possible:

 - This might be different if you influence someone to do something that you know is not in their best interest, but even there I suspect that you could influence them to do it even with telling them outright that it is not in their best interest, but would, for instance, be for the greater good.

-- I’ll usually befriend a teacher as I enroll in classes I’m passionate about, and sometimes because I do this I’m allowed to slide past with late assignments, getting full credit when I should only have partial or none, I don’t have to lie nor edit anything, I just turn it in honestly, explain I realize it’s late and give a sincere apology, rather than failing or getting reduced credit for my assignment , It’s accepted, the teacher knowing full well if their department finds out they may be accused of favoritism, or criticized heavily.
+- I’ll usually befriend a teacher as I enroll in classes I’m passionate about, and sometimes I do this because I’m allowed to slide past with late assignments, getting full credit when I should only have partial or none.
+I don’t have to lie nor edit anything, I just turn it in honestly, explain I realize it’s late and give a sincere apology.
+Rather than failing or getting reduced credit for my assignment, it’s accepted.
+The teacher knows full well if their department finds out they may be accused of favoritism, or criticized heavily.

 - Guilt and peer pressure are common ways you can do this without using deception.
 Of course, this requires some sort of relationship be built prior to this vector working.